Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 A huge thank you to [Alok Menghrajani](https://www.quaxio.com/) for bringing this vulnerability to my attention and [TheThing](https://github.com/TheThing) for originally disclosing the vulnerability.

-I wish all of the Knex.js maintainers the best for finding a suitable patch for this vulnerability <3.
+I wish all of the Knex.js maintainers the best for finding a suitable patch for this vulnerability.